-Vitamin D is required for the absorption of calcium and phosphorus in human body.
-If you each enough calcium and phosphorus (which are required for our bone health), but are deficiency in vitamin d, you may get brittle bones.
+Vitamin D is required for the absorption of calcium and phosphorus in the human body.
+If you each enough calcium and phosphorus (which are required for our bone health), but are the deficiency in vitamin d, you may get brittle bones.
 Other important functions of vitamin d in the body are:

 - Vitamin D has been found to reduce blood pressure in hypertensive patients.